sedstan/Word-Scuttle/README.md

 When an answer is played the board will clear.
 If the answer is correct the user score will be displayed.
 If the answer is incorrect the user loses the game.

- The user has the option to reset the his/her score once the letters are dealt.
+ The biggest problem was getting the point value for each letter to score the word.

 ####The build